Malmont hill of Draguignan

 Old paving on Voie Romaine

 The direction is maintained and the road gets better again.
 Starting at a higher water tank, an asphalt surface appears again.
 We continue on the slightly uphill road.
-After 300 meters there is a turn-off to the left, but we go forward another 200 meters.
+After 300 metres there is a turn-off to the left, but we go forward another 200 metres.

 In a right-hand bend, a path seems to lead straight ahead.
 Here, however, we turn left into the forest and climb in a southerly direction.